viktornikolov069/Audio-Recorder/README.md

 ## Notes

-There are some bugs that have to be fixed like the RV bug and others and there are improvements that can be maid like using fragments and others.
+There are some bugs that have to be fixed like the RV bug and others and there are improvements that can be made like using fragments and others.

 ## License